-The Children's Museum of Indianapolis has provided transformative learning experiences across the arts, sciences and humanities for decades for the guests who walk through its doors.
+The Children's Museum of Indianapolis has provided transformative learning experiences across the arts, sciences, and humanities for decades for the guests who walk through its doors.
 Everyone from toddlers to great-grandparents benefit from our immersive hands-on activities and exhibits.
-Now, to add to those extraordinary experiences, the museum is implementing its first Visiting Artist-in-Residence Program because of the extraordinary philanthropy provided by the Sarah and John Lechleiter family.
+Now, to add to those extraordinary experiences, the museum has implemented a Visiting Artist Program because of the extraordinary philanthropy provided by the Sarah and John Lechleiter family.

-The museum is recruiting exceptional artists with ties to Indiana who have demonstrated interest and/or experience in exhibiting, presenting and teaching about their art.
+The museum is recruiting exceptional visual artists with ties to Indiana who have demonstrated interest and/or experience in exhibiting, presenting and teaching about their art with children and families.

-The goals of the Visiting Artist-in-Residence Program are:
+The goals of the Visiting Artist Program are:

 - To recruit and feature extraordinary artists with Indiana ties to teach, interact with and inspire children, families and school groups through exhibitions and displays of their work accompanied by public presentations about their work.